Preschool & Grade K/Prep

 Focus on learning the alphabet, recoginzing and writing letters, with introductory lessons in picture study, narration, and poetry.
 More information on how to implement narration can be found in our article The Art of Narration.

-We recommend Singapore maths Earlybird Preschool Math 1A and 1B for this level.
+We recommend Singapore maths New Syllabus Pre-Primary Maths 1A and 1B for this level.

-Earlybird Preschool Math 1A covers beginning concepts such as matching, comparing, relationships and sorting, etc. There is no writing required in this volume as the child learns to recognise and read numbers, count orally and draw pictures for the activities.
-There are 18 lessons each consisting of 3-4 pages.
+Pre-Primary Maths 1A covers beginning concepts such as matching, comparing, relationships and sorting, etc. There is no writing required in this volume as the child learns to recognise and read numbers, count orally and draw pictures for the activities.

-Earlybird Preschool Math 1B teaches the reading and writing of numbers, counting to 10, the concept of zero, time sequence and more.
+Pre-Primary Maths 1B teaches the reading and writing of numbers, counting to 10, the concept of zero, time sequence and more.
 Plenty of space is given to practice writing numerals as well as opportunity to write answers to problems.
-18 lessons plus 2 revision lessons.

-Both books include teacher notes when required at the foot of the pages and are full colour consumable workbooks.
+Both books include teacher notes when required and are full colour consumable workbooks.
 You would want to have a few manipulatives on hand such as counters, blocks, etc to enhance learning.
 At the rate of one lesson per day, it would take about one school term to complete both books.

 Reading aloud to your children is the single most important thing you can do to accelerate and develop their language and literacy skills.
 Children of this age especially love to hear you read aloud to them.
 Visit the library regularly, with a crate, for putting all your borrowings in!
 We have found that little ones will read and re-read the same book several times, so start building your own library now.
-We have a great selection of delightful story books to get you started.
-But don't limit your library to story books; include just as much non fiction books for a good foundation in the skill of wide reading and an entrance to the 'door to knowledge'.
+But don't limit your library to story books; include just as many non-fiction books for a good foundation in the skill of wide reading and an entrance to the "door to knowledge".

 If you are wanting to know a little more about the Charlotte Mason method of homeschooling a great little book to start with is Meet Charlotte Mason.
 It gives a good summary of the whole philosophy and will help you on the way to practising the elements of a CM education such as narration, picture study, nature study, etc.